 When times are good, we are more likely to be on the offense, eyes forward, advancing, making plans, and thinking positively about what lies down the road.
 We are not so much focused on what can go wrong; concerned about our jobs, finances, general security and well-being.
-We have enough confidence, comfort and security keeping us from worrying about hardships and difficulties.
-The greater our sense of security the more likely we are focused on continued effort to move forward.
+There is enough comfort and security that keeps us from worrying about hardships and difficulties.
+The greater our sense of security the more likely we are concentrated on continuing the effort to move forward.

 Life does require facing and experiencing our fair share of tough times.
 It is required learning.
-We may be our own worst enemy and causing our own problems.
-Conditions beyond our control can cause times to be tough.
+We may be our own worst enemy and causing our own problems; or conditions beyond our control are causing times to be tough.
 It can be that we are in the wrong place at the wrong time.
-Tough times should bring to mind the knowledge and experience we have gained from all of life’s storms we have experienced and survived.
-Storms can be mild and minor disruptions or can be very severe causing us great concern and difficulty as we try to ride them out.
+Tough times should bring to mind the knowledge and experience we have gained from all of the storms we have experienced and survived.
+Storms can be mild and minor disruptions or can be very severe causing us great concern and difficulty as we ride them out.

-Storms develop, have their day, get our attention and ultimately go away.
+Storms develop, have their day, get our attention and then they go away.
 Most often things get back to normal quickly, but depending upon the damage, it may take a while for normalcy to return.
 Storms eventually subside.
 Clouds disappear.
-Storms have their moment, require our undivided attention and we must endure them.
-We must patiently wait for their demise.
-Blue skies return.
-It may take some time and patience to get back on track.
+Storms have their moment and our undivided attention as we must endure them.
+We should patiently wait for their demise.
+Blue skies will return.
+Sometimes it takes us a little while to get back on track.

 The more severe the challenges, the more we must pay attention to conditions and circumstances.
 It may require “battening down the hatches” to minimize potential damages.
 Conditions may warrant taking more defensive and cautious approaches in places where we are most vulnerable.
-We may need to err on the safe side, avoid unnecessary risks, postpone the unnecessary, and think in terms of defense instead of any offense.
-Just as it is with storms, tough times do come to their end, and finally it is time to get back on the sunny side of life.
+We may need to err on the safe side, avoid unnecessary risks, postpone the unnecessary, and think in terms of defense instead of offense.
+Just as it is with storms, the tough times will come to their end, and it becomes time to get back on the sunny side of life.

-Challenge: When times are tough, do not give in to becoming a victim and all that goes with it, such as worry, doubt, fear and crying “why me”.
-You can be a leaf at the wind’s mercy with no control of your destiny or a better choice is to be a survivor and a victor.
+Challenge: When times are tough, some give in to becoming a victim and all that goes with it, such as worry, doubt, fear and crying “why me”.
+You can be the leaf at the wind’s mercy with no control of your destiny.
+A better choice is to be a survivor and a victor.
 Persevere, keep your composure and live on to fight another day.
 Tough times may knock you down.
 Your task is to always get back up, repair the damage and keep on trucking.